CaseyMiddleton/command_stripper/README.md

 You should now have a copy of the `tag_stripper` repository on your machine, containing example files and source code.

 ## To Run

+This script requires the filename to be modified and the `\command{}` to be removed.
+These arguments can be passed from the terminal or input directly in the python script.

+### From terminal

 The syntax to run this script from the command line is as follows:
 ```
 $ python tag_stripper.py <path to input file> <path to output file> <command to remove>
 ```
-If no output filename is provided, output will be stored in `inputfile_no_command'.
+If no output filename is provided, output will be stored in `inputfile_no_command`.

+### From python

+To manually input arguments, replace lines 84--86 in `tag_stripper.py` with the desired input and output filenames and command to be removed.